VladimirOlishevsky/spotify-search/README.md

 Spotify connection app with search and different information about your account.
 You need to sign in your spotify account

-- First part represents like a search app using [Spotify Api](https://developer.spotify.com/), when you must searching all of songs which spotify have
+- First part represents a search app using [Spotify Api](https://developer.spotify.com/), when you must searching all of artists which spotify have
+- Second part represents information about your personal activity in spotify